nh0713/portfolio/README.md

 # Portfolio #

-My portfolio showcases some of the project I have worked on.
+My portfolio showcases some of the projects I have worked on.
 There is also a section for people to contact me and additional details about myself and my intersts.

 ## Built With ##